 Screens define the flow of your game.
-Most games have a screen called GameScreen which defines all common parts of the main game play.
-For example, a GameScreen may contain a list of enemies, a player, a list of collectable coins, and collision for the player and enemies to walk on.
+Most games have a screen called GameScreen for all common parts of the main game play.
+For example, GameScreen may contain a list of enemies, a player, a list of collectable coins, and collision for the player and enemies to walk on.
 Anything that’s specific to a particular level (such as the Tiled map file) is added to a new screen for that specific level.

 Games may also have screens which aren’t created specifically for game play, such as settings, credit, and level select screens.